-The Glacial Pebble Beds at Benacre yield a range of derived fossils including echinoid’s, sponges, shells and belemnites.
+The glacial pebble beds at Benacre yield a range of derived fossils including echinoids, sponges, shells and belemnites.
 At the base of the cliff, the Baventian Clay is several metres thick.

 ♦ Ref: 52.38985°N, 1.72233°E

-Echinoid’s and Sponges can commonly be found in the Glacial Pebble Beds, brought down from the ice age.
-Belemnites have also been found Many Chalk fragments can be seen with the pebbles, these can also contain shells.
-Most of the fossils are washed out from the Pebble Bed, these derived fossils mostly originally came from the chalk, re-deposited during the Ice Age.
+Echinoids and sponges can occasionally be found in the glacial pebble beds, which have been brought down from the north during the Ice Age.
+Belemnites have also been found.
+Many chalk fragments can be seen with the pebbles and these can also contain shells.
+Most of the fossils are washed out from the pebble beds and these derived fossils mostly originally came from the chalk, re-deposited during the Ice Age.

-The sea often hits the cliffs at Benacre, so collecting should be done on the fall of the tide.
-It can also be easy to become cut off, especially at the North end of the cliff.
-The cliffs constantly crumble, the structure of the cliff means they can suddenly slump or landslide, so you should keep away from the base of the cliff.
+Common sense when collecting at all locations should be used and knowledge of tide times is essential.
+The sea often reaches the cliffs at Benacre, so collecting should be done on a falling tide.
+It is also easy to become cut off, especially at the northern end of the cliff.
+This constantly crumbles and its structure means they can suddenly slump or landslide.
+Therefore, keep away from the base.